zenbase-ai/aiai-cli/docs/docs/user-guide/overview.md

 ### Rule Extractor

 The Rule Extractor analyzes execution traces to identify patterns and extract optimization rules.
-These rules are then scored based on confidence.

 ### Rule Locator

 The Rule Locator determines the specific locations in your code where optimization rules should be applied.
-It provides file paths, target functions or code sections, and confidence scores.
+It provides file paths, target functions or code sections.

 ## Workflow